ClubCedille/Plateforme-Cedille/wiki/docs/en/onboarding/tracks/learn-git/merge_conflicts.md

 ```

-**⚠️ Always add your name to the top of the list
+!!! warning "Warning"

-This ensures a merge conflict later (that's the point!).**
+    Always add your name to the top of the list.
+Otherwise a challenger might come to try to steal your place!

 ---